-The lower ground retaining walls are designed to follow the floor plan of the new rear external walls, projecting out as necessary at the front, rear and the small side elevation lightwells.
+The lower ground retaining walls are designed to follow the floor plan of the new rear external walls, projecting out as necessary at the front lightwells.
 Steel beams and columns (the new structural picture frame), bearing off new concrete foundations will be constructed to support the remaining upper parts of the rear elevation.

 Deeper retaining walls will be constructed for the small internal basement areas at the centre of the extension.
-As these are away from other properties, they can be constructed in one section, by battering back the adjacent ground as necessary.
+Refer to drawings CA5085/01 and /02.